daveprowse/bls-ddd/README.md

 # bls-ddd
-Config files for Building Linux Servers (DHCP, DNS, DS) Webinar and Course.
+Config files for Building Linux Servers (DHCP, DNS, DS) Webinars and Course.
+Note: These configuration files are deisgned for learning and testing purposes, and not for work or production environments.

 Make sure you are logged in as root to a Debian system.